Prevention & Education

 Children experiment with and set fires for various reasons including curiosity, excitement, anger and vandalism.
 While curiosity is normal, playing with fire is always a dangerous and risky behavior.

-The Youth Fire Prevention Team (YFPT) has created a Juvenile Fire Setter Intervention Program to work with children who display a risk for fire-setting and/or fire-play.
+The Youth Fire Prevention Team (YFPT) has created a Youth Fire Setter Intervention Program to work with children who display a risk for fire-setting, fire misuse and/or fire-play.
 Referrals can come from the court, juvenile office, police officers, fire departments, school counselors, a parent, or anyone concerned about a child.

 In addition to the customized one-on-one sessions, our Peer Support and Education Director is also available to come to your school, youth group, or other community program, to present a program for your group.